MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 ### Page customization files

 Page customizations made to user-created profiles and extension-based profiles are exported to AL files that include a `pagecustomization` object.
 This object defines each modification to the page.
-Referring to the examples above, the zip file would include three files:
+Referring to the examples above, the zip file would include three files in two different folders:

 - **MYPROFILE\Business Manager Role Center.PageCust.al**
 - **MYPROFILE\Customer List.PageCust.al**